 Humacyte human acellular vessels may have the potential to lower healthcare costs with reduced surgical interventions and more positive, long term, clinical outcomes.

 Funds to Aid Research on Humacyte’s Investigational Human Acellular Vessel RESEARCH TRIANGLE PARK, N.C. – August 8, 2016 – Humacyte®, an innovator in biotechnology and regenerative medicine, announced today that the company has received a grant of nearly $10 million from the California Institute for Regenerative Medicine (CIRM).
-This investment will help fund a Phase III clinical trial which commenced…Read More »
+The grant,…Read More »